codegrammeristz/.github/profile/gitpod-as-ide.md

 4. Before you click the Gitpod button, copy the GitHub branch name provided in the Height App

-5. Create a new branch with the branch npame you just copied
+5. Create a new branch with the branch name you just copied using the branch menu on Github
-   - Use the command: `git checkout -b [paste the branch name you copied]` in the cloned folder of the repo in your system

 6. Work on your task.
 It is recommended to work on features little by little with commits in between